Dennis-van-Gils/DvG_Arduino_lock-in_amp/README.md

 See [here](screenshots/) for more screenshots.

 ### User manual
-A [user manual](user_manual/DvG_ALIA_Student_user_manual.pdf) with detailed instructions and troubleshooting is provided.
-The manual is part of the lab assignments of the course 'Small Signals & Detection' of the University of Twente, Enschede, The Netherlands.
+A [user manual](user_manual/DvG_ALIA_Student_user_manual.pdf) with detailed installation instructions and troubleshooting is provided.
+It is part of the lab assignments 'Small Signals & Detection' of the University of Twente, Enschede, The Netherlands.

 ### Specifications
 Microcontroller: